 David Lock’s paintings utilise a collagist approach.
-In the process of creating his ‘Misfit’ paintings, he makes collages culled from advertisements and imagery from mainstream magazines.
-In their making, the collages and subsequent paintings have a performative quality.
-In this regard, he is seeking to undermine the original source material, disrupting its meaning in order to create a new experimental man, with different facets of identity.
+In the process of creating his ‘Misfit’ paintings, he makes collages culled from advertisements and imagery from mainstream media.
+In their making, the collages and subsequent paintings have a performative quality in that they draw upon masculinities as a multifaceted, fluid and ever-changing process.

 Lock is investigating how to create a multitude of subject positions, upon which signifiers are free to float, shifting identification from one fragment to another.
 His paintings resist a single reading or viewpoint, instead any reading of the portrait is unmoored, fluid and contingent.
 A sense of vulnerability is reinforced by the paintings being composed from collaged elements.